emanuelrouse/Wireframe/README.md

-HTML wireframe for thinkful building your portfolio checkpoint.
+HTML wireframe for Thinkful's building your portfolio checkpoint.

 Author: Emanuel